RealTesseract/Tesseract/README.md

 Some of the extended functionality that Tesseract offers:

 * Optional Xbox Live authentication
-* Support for Windows 10 Edition Beta
+* Support for Windows 10 Edition

-However, Tesseract still has a long way to go.
-We welcome contributions.

 Tools
 -------------
 * **[DevTools](https://github.com/PocketMine/DevTools)** - **Plugin and server development tools plugin**

-Licence
+License
 -------------

 	This program is free software: you can redistribute it and/or modify